JBanyko/git-basics-project/README.md

 # git-basics-project
-learning webdesign - HTML & CLS
-work with GitHub
+learning webdesign - HTML & CLS and work with GitHub